Gabrieliam42/10digits-Files-Renamer/README.md

 # 10digits-Files-Renamer

+Rename Files in the Current Working Directory with Random 10digits number

+#### The script has been compiled to work on Windows as "Rename_Files_with_Random_10digits_num.exe", so you could just copy it in your working directory and run it there.
+It will rename all files in the current working directory.

 With this script you can rename all files in the current working directory with Random 10digits number filenames.